PittsCraft/pittscraft.github.io/content/posts/pragmatic-mobile-architecture.md

 # VIII.
 Conclusion

 As you saw, above are pretty general considerations and no sample code.
-I have doubts about the very wide ambition of this article.
-In the end, everything I wanted to write down is.
-And I skipped many crucial topics that are directly related: Dependencies Injection, Testing (UTs, UI Tests, previews), Declarative UI practices… But this would have been too much for sure.
+I still have doubts about the very wide ambition of this article.
+But in the end, everything I wanted to write down is.
+And I skipped many crucial topics that are directly related: Dependencies Injection, Testing (UTs, UI Tests, previews), Declarative UI practices… This would have been too much for sure.

 I hope some of you will reach this conclusion and benefit from what I wrote.